shinyay/spring-shell-getting-started/README.md

 #### `@ShellComponent`
 a variation of @Component that is used to restrict the set of classes that are scanned for candidate commands

+#### `@ShellMethod`
+@ShellMethod annotation over the method signature to activate Spring Shell and declare the help text that users will see if they type help

 ## Demo

 ## Features